adamdjbrett/swiss/_posts/2017-08-16-integrating-techology.md

 ---
 layout: post
-title:  "Integrating Technology in the Classroom | Adam DJ Brett and Caleb McWhorter"
+title:  "Integrating Technology in the Classroom"
 date:   2017-08-16
 excerpt: "Integrating Technology in the Classroom and utilizing technology to enhance teaching."
 feature: /assets/img/integrating-techology.jpg